GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 - A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
 For example, if I use idp1.example.com as my host and copy that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication due to a hostname conflict.
 So if idp1 fails, you won't be able to use Gluu Server effectively

-- On all of the non-primary gluu cluster members (not the nginx server), [download the Gluu packages](https://gluu.org/docs/ce/3.1.3/installation-guide/install/) but **don't run `setup.py` yet**!
+- On all of the non-primary Gluu Cluster members (not the NGINX server), [download the Gluu packages](https://gluu.org/docs/ce/3.1.3/installation-guide/install/) but **don't run `setup.py` yet**!

-- On the primary gluu-server, login to the chroot and cd to `/install/community-edition-setup/`
+- On the primary Gluu Server, log in to the chroot and cd to `/install/community-edition-setup/`

-- After setup was completed on the primary server a file named "setup.properties.last" was created in the same directory.
+- After setup was completed on the primary server, a file named "setup.properties.last" was created in the same directory.
 We want to copy the `/install/community-edition-setup/setup.properties.last` file from the first install to the other servers as `setup.properties`.
 This will allow us to to maintain the same configuration across the nodes.
-(Here I have SSH access to my other server outisde the Gluu chroot)
+(Here I have SSH access to my other server outside the Gluu chroot)

 ```